adamvinueza/notes/tdd/README.md

 principles.
 There's a lot to like about TDD, but my experiences are a mixed bag.

-The topics below give a sense of how I feel about TDD--what's good and bad about it, where it's valuable, how it's best approach.
+The topics below give a sense of how I feel about TDD--what's good and bad about it, where it's valuable, how it's best approached.
 This is just one person's view, of course, and I expect different engineers will think differently about it.
 But I hope it'll provide readers with some useful things to consider when starting to work with TDD.